CelerPi/CharityOasis/README.md

 ## Partners and Supporters

-CharityOasisCoin establishes close partnerships with relevant sectors to increase the project's influence and credibility.
+COC establishes close partnerships with relevant sectors to increase the project's influence and credibility.

 ### Potential Partners